-Languages › French How to Conjugate "Protéger" (to Protect) in French A Verb Lesson With a Couple Tricks Share Flipboard Email Print PeopleImages / Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers by ThoughtCo Updated April 15, 2019 You will use the French verb protéger when you want to say "to protect."
-A verb conjugation is required if you want to use it for the past tense "protected" or the future tense "will protect."
-This word has a couple tricks to it, but a lesson in its simplest conjugations will explain everything you need to know.
+Languages › French How to Conjugate "Protéger" (to Protect) in French Share Flipboard Email Print PeopleImages / Getty Images French Vocabulary Pronunciation & Conversation Grammar Resources For Teachers By ThoughtCo Updated November 25, 2019 You will use the French verb protéger when you want to say "to protect."
+The verb conjugation is required if you want to use it for the past tense "protected" or the future tense "will protect."
+This word has a couple of tricks to it, but a lesson in its simplest conjugations will explain everything you need to know.
 The Basic Conjugations of Protéger Protéger is both a stem-changing and spelling change verb.
 While that may seem scary at first, both issues have a purpose and are relatively easy to handle.
 The stem change occurs with the accented é in protéger.
 You will notice that in some forms—the present tense, in particular—the accent changes to an è.
 You will also notice that the future tense gives you the option between the stem changes.
 Pay attention to this while studying so you can spell it correctly when needed.
 The stem change pops up in the regular -er conjugations where the ending begins with an a or o.
 For these, the e is retained to ensure the g has a soft pronunciation as it does in "gel."
 Without the e, the vowels would make it a hard sound as in "gold."
 The indicative mood and the basic present, future, and imperfect past tenses are covered in this first chart.
 These should be your top priority to memorize because you'll use them most often.
 All you need to do is pair the subject pronoun with the corresponding tense to learn which endings to use.
 For example, je protége means "I am protecting" and nous protégions means "we protected."
 Present Future Imperfect je protège protégeraiprotègerai protégeais tu protèges protégerasprotègeras protégeais il protège protégeraprotègera protégeait nous protégeons protégeronsprotègerons protégions vous protégez protégerezprotègerez protégiez ils protègent protégerontprotègeront protégeaient The Present Participle of Protéger The spelling change is also required in the present participle of protéger because of the -ant ending.
 The result is the word protégeant.
 Protéger in the Compound Past Tense Another way to express the past tense in French is with the passé composé.
 This requires both the past participle protégé and the present tense conjugate of the auxiliary verb avoir.
 For example, "I protected" is j'ai protége and "we protected" is nous avons protégé.
 More Simple Conjugations of Protéger Once again, you'll find some spelling and stem changes in the following conjugations.
 Also, the conditional—used for "if...then" situations—offers the option between the accented e's.
 However, if you pay careful attention to those things, these forms of protéger can be quite useful.
 The subjunctive, for instance, allows you to call the act of protecting into question.
 When reading or writing French, you'll likely encounter the passé simple or the imperfect subjunctive because these are literary tenses.
 Subjunctive Conditional Passé Simple Imperfect Subjunctive je protège protégeraisprotègerais protégeai protégeasse tu protèges protégeraisprotègerais protégeas protégeasses il protège protégeraitprotègerait protégea protégeât nous protégions protégerionsprotègerions protégeâmes protégeassions vous protégiez protégeriezprotègeriez protégeâtes protégeassiez ils protègent protégeraientprotègeraient protégèrent protégeassent The French imperative may be useful for a verb like protéger.
 It's used for short and assertive statements, and when you use it, there's no need to include the subject pronoun.
-Imperative (tu) protège (nous) protégeons (vous) protégez Learn to Conjugate the French Verb "Nettoyer" How to Conjugate "Posséder" (to Possess) in French Learn How to Conjugate "Répéter" (to Repeat) in French Learn to Conjugate the French Verb "Nettoyer" Have "Hope" That You'll Learn How to Conjugate "Espérer" Complete Your Knowledge of Speaking French With Verb Conjugation How Would You Conjugate "Élever" (to Raise) in French?
-Here's How to Say "Shared" and "Sharing" in French How to Conjugate "Ranger" (to Arrange) in French When You Want "to Support" in French Use "Appuyer" Simple Conjugations for the French Verb "Appeler" What Are the French Conjugations of "Essuyer"?
-You're Going to "Conquer" This French Verb Conjugation How Do You Conjugate "Visiter" (to Visit) in French?
-Learn How to Say "Dried" and "Drying" in French "Take" the Conjugations of "Emmener" Seriously, They're Useful "Try" Your Best to Conjugate "Essayer"
+Imperative (tu) protège (nous) protégeons (vous) protégez Learn to Conjugate the French Verb "Nettoyer" How to Conjugate the French Verb "Promener" (to Walk) Here's How to Say "Shared" and "Sharing" in French Learn How to Conjugate "Suggérer" (to Suggest) in French How to Conjugate the French Verb "Payer" (to Pay) Learn How to Conjugate "to Travel" in French Learn How to Conjugation "Plaire" (to Please) in French Don't "Remove" "Enlever" From Your French Conjugation List Learn How to Conjugate "Rappeler" (to Call Back) in French Learn How to Conjugate "Prêter" (to Loan) in French Here's How to Conjugate "Paraître" (to Seem) in French How Do You to Conjugate the French Verb "Rentrer" (to Return)?
+Learn How to Conjugate "Revoir" (to See Again) in French Learn How to Conjugate "Nager" (to Swim) in French Learn How "Grossir" Is Conjugated in French When You Want "to Support" in French Use "Appuyer"